butopen/butopen.com/src/blog/001-design-of-ssonext/index.md

 ![A login form to integrate into our HTML code](shot2.jpg)

 The goal of an SSO system for the front-end developer is to have **a form that allows to login**.

-And when a user needs to register, a registration form.
+The front-end dev may prefer one of these solutions:
+1) Use an already available form as a web component
+2) Use the sso-next APIs to login, register, reset password, forgot password, ...

+### Providing a web component
-The ideal solution for the developer is to integrate a tag that includes the login form.
+For the first point, the ideal solution for the developer is to integrate a tag that includes the login form.
 Let's say a
 ``` html
 <sn-login> </sn-login>